Free Shipping on US Orders Over $50!

-Easy Ways To Give Your Cat A Pill
+Easy Ways To Give Your Cat a Pill

 For example, KittyBiome’s Gut Restore Supplements come in special capsules that protect them from stomach acid so the bacteria in them can reach the intestines.
 Because of this, the capsules should be given whole and not opened, otherwise the beneficial bacteria may die in the stomach.
 However, supplements like KittyBiome’s S. boulardii + FOS Powder are recommended and encouraged to be mixed in with your cat’s food.